 Weak Tone and Conduct From the Top

-“Tone from the top” refers to a collective message from senior management that enhances the ethical fiber of the organization and the moral backbone of staff members.
+“Tone from the top” refers to a collective message from senior management that enhances the organization’s ethical fiber and staff members’ moral backbone.
 Leadership that doesn’t support a rock-hard ethical and moral ideal — and doesn’t lead by example with strong character and evident values — can leave the organization exposed to fraudulent behavior.
 Interacting and regularly listening to and testing senior management, management and employees by asking probing questions can help to determine whether the tone from the top is resonating throughout the organization at all levels.

-Conduct from the Top, as the DOJ has put forth, refers to how senior leaders, through their words and actions, encouraged or discouraged the type of misconduct in question?
+As the DOJ has put forth, Conduct from the Top refers to how senior leaders, through their words and actions, encouraged or discouraged the type of misconduct in question?
 What concrete actions have they taken to demonstrate leadership in the company’s compliance and remediation efforts?

 An ethical culture is also the foundation of good corporate governance and arguably the most powerful control in any organization.
-Proper training, coupled with regular surveys of employees, can help management determine whether the culture of the organization is bedrock or sand.
+Proper training, coupled with regular surveys of employees, can help management determine whether its culture is bedrock or sand.

 Loose Links Between Ethics and Compensation